Algerian War: Death toll

 Death toll estimates vary.
 Algerian historians and the FLN estimated that nearly eight years of revolution caused 1.5 million Algerian deaths.
 Some other French and Algerian sources later put the figure at approximately 960,000 dead, while French officials and historians estimated it at around 350,000, but this was regarded by many as an underestimate.
 French military authorities listed their losses at nearly 17,456 dead (5,966 from accidents) and 65,000 wounded.
 European-descended civilian casualties exceeded 10,000 (including 3,000 dead) in 42,000 recorded violent incidents.
 According to French official figures during the war, the army, security forces and militias killed 141,000 presumed rebel combatants.
 But it is still unclear whether this includes some civilians.

 More than 12,000 Algerians died in internal FLN purges during the war.
 In France, an additional 5,000 died in the "café wars" between the FLN and rival Algerian groups.
 French sources also estimated that 70,000 Muslim civilians were killed, or abducted and presumed killed, by the FLN.

 Martin Evans citing Gilert Meyinier implies at least 55,000 to up to 60,000 non-Harki Algerian civilians were killed during the conflict without specifying which side killed them.
-Rudolph Rummel attributes at least 100,000 deaths in what he calls democide to French repression; and estimates an additional to 50,000 to 150,000 democides committed by Algerian independence fighters.
+Rudolph Rummel attributes at least 100,000 deaths in what he calls democide to French repression; and estimates an additional 50,000 to 150,000 to democides committed by Algerian independence fighters.
 6,000 to 20,000 Algerians were killed in the 1945 Sétif and Guelma massacre which is considered by some historians to have been a cause of the war.

 Horne estimated Algerian casualties during the span of eight years to be around 1 million.
 Uncounted thousands of Muslim civilians died in French Army ratissages, bombing raids, or vigilante reprisals.
 The war uprooted more than 2 million Algerians, who were forced to relocate in French camps or to flee into the Algerian hinterland, where many thousands died of starvation, disease, and exposure.
 One source estimates 300,000 Algerian civilians perished of starvation, depredation, and disease inside and outside the camps.

 In addition, large numbers of Harkis were murdered when the FLN settled accounts after independence, with 30,000 to 150,000 killed in Algeria in post-war reprisals.